List of NCAA Division I FBS scoring leaders

 The following is a list of football players in NCAA Division I FBS and its predecessors ranked in the top 30 for total points scored in a career or single season.
 Points are calculated as 6 points for a touchdown (rushing, receiving or returning - not passing), 3 points for a field goal, 2 points for a two-point conversion (rushing or receiving), and 1 point for an extra point.

 Per NCAA rules, stats from bowl games prior to 2002 are not included in these lists.

-The career leaderboard is current through the 2022 regular season.